carpentries-incubator/fair-bio-practice/_episodes/11-version-control.md

 manual process: they also automate some steps while enforcing others, and thereby require less self-discipline for more reliable results.

-  1.  ***Use a version control
-      system ***, to manage changes to a project.

-  Box 2 briefly explains how version control systems work.
-It's hard to know what version control tool is most widely used in research today, but the one that's most talked about is undoubtedly Git.
-This is largely because of GitHub, a popular hosting site that combines the technical infrastructure for collaboration via Git with a modern web interface.
-GitHub is free for public and open source projects and for users in academia and nonprofits.
-  GitLab is a well-regarded alternative that some prefer, because the GitLab platform itself is free and open source.
-Bitbucket provides free hosting for both Git and Mercurial repositories, but does not have nearly as many scientific users.
+## Version Control Systems

-  > ## Box 2: How Version Control Systems Work
+> ## How Version Control Systems Work
 >
+> A version control system is a tool that keeps track of file changes for us and helps us version and merge our files.
+> It allows you to decide which changes make up the next version, called a commit, and keeps useful metadata about them.
+> The complete history of commits for a particular project and their metadata make up a repository.
+>
 > A version control system stores snapshots of a project's files in a
 > repository.
 Users modify their working copy of the project, and then
 > save changes to the repository when they wish to make a permanent record
 > and/or share their work with colleagues.
 The version control system
 > automatically records when the change was made and by whom along with
 > the changes themselves.
 >
+> Repositories can be kept in sync across different computers facilitating collaboration among different people.
+>
 > Crucially, if several people have edited files simultaneously, the
 > version control system will detect the collision and require them to
-  > resolve any conflicts before recording the changes.
-Modern version
+> resolve any conflicts.
-  > control systems also allow repositories to be synchronized with each
-  > other, so that no one repository becomes a single point of failure.
-  > Tool-based version control has several benefits over manual version
-  > control:
-  >
-  > -   Instead of requiring users to make backup copies of the whole
-  >     project, version control safely stores just enough information to
-  >     allow old versions of files to be re-created on demand.
-  >
-  > -   Instead of relying on users to choose sensible names for backup
-  >     copies, the version control system timestamps all saved changes
-  >     automatically.
-  >
-  > -   Instead of requiring users to be disciplined about completing the
-  >     changelog, version control systems prompt them every time a change
-  >     is saved.
-They also keep a 100% accurate record of what was
-  >     *actually* changed, as opposed to what the user *thought* they
-  >     changed, which can be invaluable when problems crop up later.
-  >
-  > -   Instead of simply copying files to remote storage, version control
-  >     checks to see whether doing that would overwrite anyone else's work.
-  >     If so, they facilitate identifying conflict and merging changes.
 {: .callout}

+Tool-based version control has several benefits over manual version
+control:

+*   Instead of requiring users to make backup copies of the whole project, version control safely stores just enough information to allow old versions of files to be re-created on demand.

+*   Instead of relying on users to choose sensible names for backup copies, the version control system timestamps all saved changes automatically.

+*   Instead of requiring users to be disciplined about completing the changelog, version control systems prompt them every time a change is saved.
+They also keep a 100% accurate record of what was *actually* changed, as opposed to what the user *thought* they changed, which can be invaluable when problems crop up later.

+*   Instead of simply copying files to remote storage, version control checks to see whether doing that would overwrite anyone else's work.
+If so, they facilitate identifying conflict and merging changes.

+We believe that the best tools for tracking changes are the version control systems that are used in software development, such as Git.
+Git keeps track of what was changed in a file when and by whom, and it can synchronize changes to a central server (GitHub) so that many users can manage changes to the same set of files.

+Simplifying Git is a local program (like Word) that runs on your machine and knows how to track changes.
+Github is an online system that can communicate with Git and propagate your changes to other computers (like OneDrive can do for Word documents).

 > ## Changelog in action
 >